MonashCybersecurityLab/Boolean-Query-SSE/README.md

 # Boolean Query SSE Schemes
-This repository includes a set of prototypes for several boolean query SSE schemes.
+This repository includes a set of prototypes for boolean query SSE schemes.

-In particular, we implement three SSE schemes proposed in [1]: Single Keyword Search (SKS), Basic Cross-Tags Protocol (BXT), Oblivious Cross-Tags Protocol (OXT).
+In particular, we implement three SSE schemes proposed in [1]: Single Keyword Search (SKS), Basic Cross-Tags Protocol (BXT), and Oblivious Cross-Tags Protocol (OXT).
 Moreover, we implement a variant of OXT based on public-key based hidden vector encryption, named Hidden Cross-Tags Protocol (HXT).

 # Usage